lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

     1. It shall serve as a condition for support and SLA.
     1. The validation shall be a continuous process and shall be instantly done on any change be it on CNF or on the infrastructure side.
+    1. The validation tests  shall cover CNF basic functionality, lifecycle and disaster recovery

 1. **Automation.** CNF deployment and configuration shall be fully automated (“everything as a code”) and done exclusively with declarative cloud native mechanisms like GitOps.
     1. Mainstream open source deployment tools from CNCF ecosystems, like FluxCD or ArgoCD, shall be supported per default.
-    1. All configurations shall be done via Configmaps and/or similar cloud native constructs (eg. Kubernetes Resource Models)
+    1. All configurations shall be done via Configmaps and/or similar cloud native constructs (e.g. Kubernetes Resource Models)
     1. CNF is allowed to use traditional telco mechanisms internally as a transition step, however, that should be fully encapsulated and abstracted away.
-    1. Microservices should be loosely coupled with NO tight dependency on each other, to ensure scalability and ease of deployment, e.g. without the need to wait for NETCONF day-1 configuration till further microservices get deployed.
+    1. Microservices should be loosely coupled (with NO tight dependency on each other) to ensure scalability and ease of deployment, e.g. without the need to wait for NETCONF day-1 configuration till further microservices get deployed.
     1. Artifacts are delivered via OCI(Open Container Initiative)-compliant repositories.
     1. The CNF LCM should be described declaratively and support continuous intent-based deployments for example IP address